282857341/nnFormer/README.md

 ```
 ##### (2).Training and inference
 ```
-bash single.sh -c 0 -n nnformer_acdc -t 1
+bash train_inference.sh -c 0 -n nnformer_acdc -t 1
 #-c means the id of the cuda
 #-n means the suffix of the trainer
 #-t means the id of the task
 ```
 You need to adjust the path for yourself

-the inference.py is located at nnFormer/nnformer and single.sh is located at nnFormer
+the inference.py is located at nnFormer/nnformer and train_inference.sh is located at nnFormer

 more detail about the command:[train](https://github.com/MIC-DKFZ/nnUNet#3d-full-resolution-u-net) [inference](https://github.com/MIC-DKFZ/nnUNet#run-inference)